 Now to my main point.
-The hue and cry over dominance by the North and specifically the Fulani, in my opinion, is a myth.
+The hue and cry over dominance by the North and specifically the Fulani in my opinion is a myth.
 You dominate a group when you control the economy and the bureaucracy.
-The ongoing outcry is based mainly on the appointment of Northerners and in particular Fulanis to top offices and headship of Ministries, Departments, and Agencies (MDAs) by President Buhari.
+The ongoing outcry is based mainly on appointment of Northerners and in particular Fulanis to top offices and headship of Ministries, Departments, and Agencies (MDAs) by President Buhari.
 But who executes policy?
 Is it not public servants?
 And who dominates in that group?
-I recall for instance when IBB came to Akwa Ibom and announced the establishment of the Federal University of Technology at Uyo.
-It was the public servants that eventually set up the University of Uyo as a regular, not technical university.
+I recall for instance when IBB came to Akwa Ibom and announced establishment of Federal University of Technology at Uyo.
+It was the public servants that eventually set up University of Uyo as a regular not technical university.

-There is no doubt that heads do have a strong influence on the policy which includes the allocation of resources.
+There is no doubt that heads do have strong influence on policy which includes allocation of resources.
 But there is a limit to such powers.

 My argument that North is at present not dominating based on two planks: 1st, to see absolute poverty in Nigeria, go northwards.
 For example, with so much ado about Kaduna, the real city is evident at the outskirts.
 There is grinding poverty.
 Whatever the oligarchs have taken from the national purse have gone to their families, not the majority.
-How many villages in the North have electricity and pipe-borne water to date?
-Several communities in the West had two, four decades ago.
+How many villages in the North have electricity and pipe borne water till date?
+Several communities in the West had the two four decades ago.

 A week ago, I read a social media post of intense interest.
 A Northerner announced plans to use crude oil money to build industries and infrastructure up North.
 My question was, where were these people all these years?
 Are they just waking up from sleep?
 Some Northern oligarchs own oil blocks in the Niger Delta.
 What have they been doing with the money?
 How many factories are in the North?
 Why should they not have built factories to process groundnuts and export the finished products?
 Is there any effort towards sustainable groundnut pyramids anywhere?